Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: The Bubble Riding Model and First Main Results

 \subsubsection{Entry Time}

-We let $\eta > 0$ be the known parameter that measures the level of ``heterogeneity'' between the N traders.
-That is, how spread out their entry times are.
+We let $\eta > 0$ be a known parameter that measures the level of ``heterogeneity'' between the $N$ traders.
 The players begin trading at various entry times in the interval $[0, \eta]$, referred to as the ``awareness window'' by Abreu and Brunnermeier \cite{AbreuBrunnermeier03}.
-For $i \in \{1, \dots, N\}$, let $\T^i \iid \nu$ be the entry time of trader $i$ for a fixed probability measure $\nu$ on $[0, T]$ with cumulative distribution function $F_\T$.
+Let $\bT = (\T^1, \dots, \T^N) \sim \nu^N$ be a vector of i.i.d entry times, each with a fixed probability measure $\nu$ on $[0, \eta]$ with cumulative distribution function $F_\T$.
 This distribution reflects the differences among traders in terms of their information and beliefs on the underlying asset.
-We will impose the assumption that $F_{\T}(0) > 0$.
+We impose the assumption that $F_{\T}(0) > 0$.
 In other words, we assume that there are people who are already actively trading before the bubble starts, or they might have some information to anticipate an upcoming upward trend.
-Conditioning on $\T^i = t^i$ for each $i \in \{1, \dots, N\}$, denote by $\nu^N$ the empirical distribution of the N entry times with CDF $F_{\T}^N$.
-At each time $t$, let denote the number of players who have already entered the game.
-The empirical CDF is also the ratio of players already in the game.
-Indeed, we have
+Let $F_{\bT}^N$ denote the empirical CDF of the $N$ entry times.
+Conditioning on $\bT = \bt = (t^1, \dots, t^N)$, at each time $t$, the number of players already in the game is Using the empirical CDF, we can write It is worth noting that the players do not optimize over their entry times in our model.